Bella Akhmadulina: Early life, education and works

 After finishing school, Akhmadulina entered the Maxim Gorky Literature Institute from which she graduated in 1960.
 While studying at the institute, she published her poems and articles in different newspapers, both official and handwritten.
 She was the subject of criticism in Komsomolskaya Pravda in 1957.
 She was expelled in 1959 (but allowed re-entry as time progressed) as a result of her opposition to the persecution of Boris Pasternak.
 In 1962 the first collection of her poems, titled Struna (The String), was published and was a resounding success.
 In spite of being expunged, many of her collections of verses were published later: Music lessons (1970), Poems (1975), Candle (1977), Dreams of Georgia (1977), The Mystery (1983), Coastline (1991), and others.
 A collection called Sad (Garden) led to Akhmadulina receiving the USSR State Prize in 1989.

+Akhmadulina attended “poetic evenings at the Polytechnic Museum” and the Luzhniki Stadium concerts, both major cultural events of the time.

 "Many dogs and one dog", a short story written in a surreal style, was published in 1979 in Samizdat's Metropol Almanac.
 She assisted in the creation of Metropol.
 She wrote essays about Alexander Pushkin and Mikhail Lermontov.

 She appeared in sold-out stadiums in the 1960s, as did the poets Yevgeny Yevtushenko, Andrei Voznesensky and Robert Rozhdestvensky.

 Her open letter was published supporting the exiled Andrei Sakharov.
 In October 1993, she signed the Letter of Forty-Two.

 She was a journalist in a 1964 film.

 Bella participated in many international poetry events including Kuala Lumpur International Poetry Reading (1988).

 After the Soviet Union she published Casket and Key (1994), A Guiding Sound (1995) and One Day in December (1996).

+Akhmadulina emphasised a challenging balance between creative freedom and state conformity, quoted as describing the Soviet Union as a “Garden of Eden for poetry and a purgatory for poets.”

 Translations

 The main themes of Akhmadulina's works are friendship, love, and relations between people.
 She wrote numerous essays about Russian poets and translators, some devoted to her close friend, Bulat Okudzhava.
 Akhmadulina avoided writing overtly political poems, but took part in political events in her youth, supporting the so-called "dissident movement".
-She translated into Russian poetry from France, Italy, Chechnya, Poland, Yugoslavia, Hungary, Bulgaria, Georgia, Armenia, and many others.
+She translated Russian poetry from France, Italy, Chechnya, Poland, Yugoslavia, Hungary, Bulgaria, Georgia, Armenia, and many others.

 Akhmadulina wrote in a "resolutely apolitical" style.
 She made use of imagery and humour in her work.
 She used rhymed quatrains in her early works, which discussed ordinary, yet imaginative occurrences from daily life in language that was full of both archaisms and neologisms.
 Religion and philosophy became her themes as she aged and she wrote in longer forms.
+In her later works, Akhmadulina often wrote about illness, insomnia, alienation, and impending death.
+F.D.
+Reeve compared Akhmadulina to Alexander Pushkin, saying that she “cloaked her spirit with his”.